Bolton (1792 ship): Career

-1st enslaving voyage (1792–1793)
+1st voyage transporting enslaved people (1792–1793)

 Captain James Hird sailed from Liverpool on 26 November 1792.
 Bolton acquired her captives at Bonny.
 She arrived at Dominica on 13 June 1793 with 351 captives.
 She sailed from Dominica on 18 August and arrived back at Liverpool on 1 October 1793.
-She had left with 32 crew members and she suffered 9 crew deaths on her voyage.
+She had left with 32 crew members and suffered nine crew deaths on her voyage.

-2nd enslaving voyage (1793–1794)
+2nd voyage transporting enslaved people (1793–1794)

 War with France had broken out while Bolton was at Africa on her first voyage.
 Captain Roger Lee acquired a letter of marque on 23 October 1793.
 Bolton sailed from Liverpool on 17 November.
 Bolton arrived at Kingston, Jamaica on 17 April 1794.
 She had embarked 432 captives and she arrived with 431, having suffered only one captive death on the Middle Passage.
 She arrived back at Liverpool on 16 September 1794.
-She had left Liverpool with 49 crew members and she suffered eight crew deaths on the voyage.
+She had left Liverpool with 49 crew members and suffered eight crew deaths on the voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-3rd enslaving voyage (1794–1795)
+3rd voyage transporting enslaved people (1794–1795)

 Captain Lee sailed from Liverpool on 5 December 1794, bound to the Congo River area.
 Bolton started gathering captives on 22 February 1795.
 Captain lee died on 23 March.
 This was his sixth voyage as a captain.
 Captain Richard Hart replaced Lee.
 Bolton departed Africa on 20 May and arrived at Kingston on 30 June.
 She had embarked 432 captives, had arrived with 432, and landed 430.
 Bolton sailed from Kingston on 22 September.

 Bolton, Hart, master, sailed in company with Union, a London ship with 20 guns and 40 men.
 On the 27th the two were off Cape Corrientes in a dead calm when a French privateer of eighteen guns and 140 men under the command of Captain O'Brien, an Irishman, approached using 24 sweeps (long, large oars).
 An exchange of gunfire between Bolton and the privateer ensued and lasted for an hour and a half.
 The privateer had come up in such a way that Bolton was between the privateer and Union, which therefore could not bring her guns to bear.
 When a breeze came up the privateer sailed away.
 Bolton arrived back at Liverpool on 8 November.
 Bolton had left Liverpool with 34 men and had suffered five crew deaths during her voyage.